OpenEvalProject/evals/manuscripts/elife-57264/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/57264/elife-57264-fig6-v2.jpg)

 **Figure 6.:** (A) Mixing scheme, as in Figure 4A but now with a series of labeled RNA concentrations.
 (B) Puf4 binding to different concentrations of 32P-labeled RNA at 25°C. For simplicity, only the lower limits of RNA concentration are indicated; the corresponding upper limits were 15–140 pM RNA (see Materials and methods and Appendix 2—note 4).
 Incubation time t1 was 0.5 hr, as established in Figure 4B.
 (C) Puf4 binding to different concentrations of 32P-labeled RNA at 0°C. Lower limits of labeled RNA concentration are indicated.
 Incubation time t1 was 40 hr.
 Note that these data are not fit well by Equation 4b, which assumes [R*]total << KD (solid lines).
 Quadratic fits, which do not assume negligible RNA concentration, are shown in dashed lines (Equation 5).
-(D) Effect of RNA concentration on apparent KD () at 0°C. Red symbols indicate KDapp values from a hyperbolic fit (KDappEquation 4b and solid lines in C) and grey symbols indicate  values from fits to the quadratic equation (KDappEquation 5).
+(D) Effect of RNA concentration on apparent KD ($K_{D}^{app}$) at 0°C. Red symbols indicate $K_{D}^{app}$ values from a hyperbolic fit (Equation 4b and solid lines in C) and grey symbols indicate $K_{D}^{app}$ values from fits to the quadratic equation (Equation 5).
 The error bars denote 95% confidence intervals, as determined by fitting the data to the indicated equation in Prism 8.

 The situation is different at 0°C (Figure 6C).
 Here, varying the labeled RNA concentration revealed divergent binding curves and a pronounced dependence of apparent affinity (determined by fitting the data to Equation 4b) on the concentration of RNA, the constant component (Figure 6C,D).
 Moreover, the fits of the data to Equation 4b (solid lines in Figure 6C), which assumes [P]free ≈ [P]total, were poor, increasingly so for higher RNA concentrations.
 These data are indicative of protein depletion due to binding to labeled RNA.
 The apparent KD values vary by five-fold across the 30-fold range of RNA concentrations used (Figure 6D, red circles), and even greater discrepancies would arise at higher RNA concentrations (Figure 5—figure supplement 1).
 Consequently, only an upper limit of the real affinity can be extracted from these data (KD ≤ 2.3 pM, based on the fit value at the lowest RNA concentration used).